nopnop2002/esp32-idf-sqlite3/query/README.md

 Operation done successfully
 W (9284) SQLITE3: Table created
 ```
-There is no record, so add one.
+There is no record, so we will add one.
 ```
 select count(*) from test;
 Operation done successfully